Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 Treatment for Alcohol Use Disorder (AUD)

-Clearly, detoxification (detox) and withdrawal are best handled with the aid of medical professionals.
+Detoxification (detox) and alcohol withdrawal symptoms are best handled with the aid of medical professionals.
 This is particularly true if you have a severe or long-term addiction to alcohol.
 It’s important to physically clear your body of alcohol as much as possible before entering a treatment program.
 During a treatment program, you will learn to cope with the psychological effects of addiction.

 Detox Goals

-• To provide a safe withdrawal from the drug of dependence and allow the individual to become free of drugs
+• To provide a safe place to manage alcohol withdrawal symptoms and allow the individual to become free of drugs

-• To provide a withdrawal that is compassionate and protects the person’s dignity
+• To provide compassionate alcohol withdrawal care and protect the person’s dignity

 • To prepare the patient for further treatment of their dependence on alcohol or other drugs